SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ![image](https://user-images.githubusercontent.com/112718519/197651478-ea1b89ab-bc35-4933-9609-89e71280872c.png)

 ⚠️**Quality Check!**
-Does you Geo Visualization look like this?
+Does your Geo Visualization look like this?

 ![image](https://user-images.githubusercontent.com/112718519/197651509-2c6132aa-6ff8-4d42-be0b-d4cdad03c3c2.png)

 🚩 We want to change the Base Layer Style to better match the theme of the rest of the dashboard.

-80. Click Light Gray to open the dropdown menu to see other Base Layer Styles.
+80. Click Light Gray to open the dropdown menu to see other Base Layer Styles
 81. Click **Transparent Dark Gray**

 ![image](https://user-images.githubusercontent.com/112718519/197651540-26b1e3c6-d184-4d83-a1af-14f0bb0c22d7.png)